-Elena Blokhina is a Funded Investigator at CONNECT in University of Dublin where she is a scientific coordinator of the Circuits and Systems Research Group.
+Elena Blokhina is a Funded Investigator at CONNECT in University College Dublin where she is a scientific coordinator of the Circuits and Systems Research Group.

 Elena Blokhina received the Habilitation (equiv.
 DSc) degree in engineering from UPMC Sorbonne Universities, France, in 2017, the PhD degree in physical and mathematical sciences and the M.Sc degree in physics from Saratov State University, Russia, in 2006 and 2002 respectively.
 Since 2007, she has been with the School of Electrical and Electronic Engineering of University College Dublin, Ireland.